 4) Make full use of your performance management system

 Does your performance management system allow you to communicate feedback on a regular basis?
 Can you document and track goals?
 Great performance management systems should be able to accommodate office and remote work.
-Performance management systems should keep individuals accountable with clear feedback and goals, and also allow for employees to track their progress regardless if they are remote or not.
+Your performance management system should keep individuals accountable with clear feedback and goals, and also allow for employees to track their progress regardless if they are remote or not.

 When providing feedback, remember that feedback has to be effective.
 Delivering regular feedback to employees and encouraging them to do the same (360 degree feedback), helps everyone align with team objectives and encourages discussion on what is being done right and what can improve.
 For more details on why feedback is so important, you can check out our past article here.

-Check out Pavestep which offers a performance management solution for your remote workforce.
+Check out Pavestep – a performance management solution that is perfect for the remote workforce.